Zadie Smith | Dead and Alive

 Come and share in Zadie’s insightful and compassionate view of the world.

-In conversation with Tom Gatti
+In conversation with Tom Gatti, Literary Editor for The Observer.

 Duration: 1 hour